eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/07_create-test-accounts.md

 ```

 ## What's Next?
-- [Hello World](../03_smart-contract-development/01_hello-world.md): The Hello World of Antelope!
+- [Hello World](../03_smart-contract-development/01_hello-world.md): The Hello World of EOS!
 Learn how to set up your environment and deploy your first smart contract.